MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Stop-MgBetaEntitlementManagementAssignmentRequest.md

 ## SYNOPSIS
 In Microsoft Entra Entitlement Management, cancel accessPackageAssignmentRequest objects that are in a cancelable state: accepted, pendingApproval, pendingNotBefore, pendingApprovalEscalated.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Stop-MgEntitlementManagementAssignmentRequest](/powershell/module/Microsoft.Graph.Identity.Governance/Stop-MgEntitlementManagementAssignmentRequest?view=graph-powershell-1.0)

 ## SYNTAX

 ### Cancel (Default)